segment7/Repos-Notes-Solidity/README.md

 # 30 Days of Solidity — MY NOTES

-Welcome to my learning feedback repos for 30 Days of Solidity!
+Welcome to my learning feedback repo for 30 Days of Solidity!

 🥕Every day in june 2025.